Kuwait Crown Prince Receives Top Officials

-(MENAFN- Kuwait News Agency (KUNA)) KUWAIT, Oct 8 (KUNA) -- His Highness the Crown Prince Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah received, Sunday, at Bayan Palace Acting Prime Minister and Interior Minister Sheikh Talal Khaled Ahmad Al-Jaber Al-Sabah.
+(MENAFN- Kuwait News Agency (KUNA)) KUWAIT, Oct 15 (KUNA) -- His Highness the Crown Prince Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah received Sunday at Bayan Palace Acting Prime Minister and Minister of Interior Sheikh Talal Khaled Al-Ahmad Al-Sabah.

-His Highness the Crown Prince also received Deputy Prime Minister and Minister of Defense Sheikh Ahmad Fahad Al-Ahmad Al-Jaber Al-Sabah. (end)
+His Highness also received Deputy Prime Minister and Defense Minister Sheikh Ahmad Fahad Al-Ahmad Al-Sabah. (end)

 Legal Disclaimer: